probmods/probmods2/chapters/function-learning.md

 Neural nets are a very useful class of functions because they are very flexible, but can still (usually) be learned by maximum likelihood inference.

+## Gaussian processes

+Given the importance of the hidden dimension `hd`, you might be curious what happens if we let it get really big.
+In this case `y` is the sum of a very large number of terms.
+Due to the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem), and assuming uncertainty over the weight matrices, this sum converges on a Gaussian as the width `hd` goes to infinity.
+That is, infinitely "wide" neural nets yield a model where `f(x)` is Gaussian distributed for each `x`, and further (it turns out) the covariance among different `x`s is also Gaussian.
+This kind of model is called a [Gaussian Process](https://en.wikipedia.org/wiki/Gaussian_process).

-## Deep generative models
+# Deep generative models

+So far in this chapter we have considered *supervised* learning, where we are trying to learn the dependence of `y` on `x`.
+This is a special case because we only care about predicting `y`.
+Neural nets are particularly good at this kind of problem.
+However, many interesting problems are *unsupervised*: we get a bunch of examples and want to understand them by capturing their distribution.

 Having shown that we can put an unknown function in our supervised model, nothing prevents us from putting one anywhere in a generative model!
-Here we learn an unsupervised model of x,y pairs, which are generated from a latent z passed through a (learned) function.
+Here we learn an unsupervised model of x,y pairs, which are generated from a latent random choice passed through a (learned) function.

 ~~~~
 var hd = 10